core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Secret Derivation Algorithm identifies the elliptic curve Diffie-Hellman algorithm used to derive a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).

 This parameter is immutable once the Common Context is established.
 Secret Derivation Algorithm MUST take value from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
-The value is associated to a COSE key type, specified in the "Capabilities" column of the Registry.
+The value is associated to a COSE key type, as specified in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
 COSE capabilities for algorithms are defined in Section 8 of {{I-D.ietf-cose-rfc8152bis-algs}}.

 For endpoints that support the pairwise mode, the ECDH-SS + HKDF-256 algorithm specified in Section 6.3.1 of {{I-D.ietf-cose-rfc8152bis-algs}} and the X25519 curve {{RFC7748}} are mandatory to implement.